anurag18/ios/README.md

 BuildConfiguration
 InfoPlist

-## Approach
+## Approach (Steps)

-## Create Build Configuration as per project Requirement
-Example :- Debug,Release,SIT,Production,Stub
+1> Create Build Configuration as per project Requirement Example :- Debug,Release,SIT,Production,Stub
-## Create XCConfig file (Name as per your project standard) which could be selected through different build configuration
-Example :- Debug_Config,Release_Config,SIT_Config and so on.
+2> Create XCConfig file (Name as per your project standard) which could be selected through different build configuration Example :- Debug_Config,Release_Config,SIT_Config and so on.

-## Define key value pair inside xcconfig file
+3> Define key value pair inside xcconfig file
-## Now you can use those key inside info plist file for different setting like bundle identifier,icon and so on
-## you can create and use different key value pair with respect to different build configuration and use in our application
+4> Now you can use those key inside info plist file for different setting like bundle identifier,icon and so on 5> you can create and use different key value pair with respect to different build configuration and use in our application

-## Below Diagram can help you to understand flow and usage.
+### Below Diagram can help you to understand flow and usage.

 ![alt text](https://github.com/anurag18/ios/blob/xcconfig/Xcode_BuildSetting.png)